-When I was more naive and less knowledgeable about the puppy trade than I am these days, I used to direct people to the Kennel Club, in the UK, once they’d brought in their Assured Breeders Scheme, which they say, aims to improve the standard of breeding.
-You can read more information here.
-But, the scheme has failed to live up to the promises, terrible, volume-breeders have been on the scheme and only removed when investigators pushed the KC to do so – the KC should not have to rely on others to police their scheme.
+When I was more naive and less knowledgeable about the puppy trade, I used to direct people to the Kennel Club, in the UK.
+Once they’d brought in their Assured Breeders Scheme, which they say, aims to improve the standard of breeding, it should be easy for people like me to advise that.
+I can’t.
+The scheme has failed to live up to the promises, terrible, volume-breeders have been on the scheme and only removed when investigators pushed the KC to do so.
+The wealthy Kennel Club should not have to rely on others to police their scheme.

 I’d love to be able to recommend the KC as a source for puppy buyers, but I cannot, and will not until they tidy up their act.
-If they ever will.

 If the puppy’s not in a home, personally I wouldn’t be buying.
-But perfectly ‘reputable’, licensed breeders do operate from kennel environments, not home environments.
+But perfectly ‘reputable’, licensed breeders do operate from kennel environments.
 You will need to make up your mind if that is acceptable.
 Those breeders are in business, they’re licensed, inspected and meet animal welfare standards and are not the same as puppy farmers who don’t.
-But, the puppies and parent dogs are not raised in normal home environments, they live in kennels; for me, this is not my ideal and not something I would venture near.
-Not when I know what I do these days about the psychology of dogs and their need for human love and company being as essential to them as air and water.
+But, the puppies and parent dogs are not raised in normal home environments; they live in kennels.
+This is is not my ideal and not something I would venture near.
+Dogs have a need for human love and company, it’s as essential to them as air and water.

 Take a look out the back and see if there are kennels or sheds which may be housing other dogs or puppies.
 A decent breeder will keep the environment scrupulously clean, there should be no unpleasant smell from the puppies, no sawdust about, no signs of illness or sickliness in mother or puppies.
-Don’t listen to any excuses for mum not being there that day, being out with the sister, the wife, visiting the vet, etc etc, all these are reasons to walk away and report the dealer in whose presence you probably are.
+Don’t listen to any excuses for mum not being there that day, being out with the sister, visiting the vet, etc etc, all these are reasons to walk away and report the dealer in whose presence you probably are.

-If you come across a dealer, or you suspect a puppy farmer or bad breeder, report to the local authority, Trading Standards and RSPCA, the local press, report to everyone you can.
+Report to the local authority, Trading Standards and RSPCA, the local press, report to everyone you can.
 Be prepared to be bumped around from person to person, for the buck to be passed round, but keep reporting, keep following up.
 The more reports from the public that are received, the more action is likely to take place to stop the dealers, the puppy farmers, the abusers.
 We have to ALL make it harder for these people to make a living from the suffering they cause.

+There are campaigners who have been battling away for years, reporting, documenting, filming and compiling evidence.
+They are well worth consulting and supporting.
 Puppy Love Campaigns have a website full of names and details of dodgy breeders and dealers.
 Worth taking a look before visiting any breeder you are considering.